 I like to use unsweetened almond milk in these muffins but any type of unsweetened milk you prefer will work.

-I sweetened these muffins with maple syrup.
+I sweetened these spelt flour muffins with maple syrup.
 You can substitute other liquid sweeteners such as agave.

 Start by preheating the oven to 350 degrees Fahrenheit.
 Add the spelt flour, baking powder, and salt to a mixing bowl, then mix well.
 Add the almond milk, maple syrup, olive oil, and vanilla, then whisk to combine.

 Transfer the batter to a muffin pan lined with paper baking cups.
-This recipe serves ten, so divide the batter evenly into ten muffin cups.
+This spelt muffins recipe serves ten, so divide the batter evenly into ten muffin cups.

-Bake the spelt flour muffins at 350 degrees Fahrenheit for 33 minutes or until a toothpick inserted into the middle of a muffin looks dry upon removal.
+Bake at 350 degrees Fahrenheit for 33 minutes or until a toothpick inserted into the middle of a muffin looks dry upon removal.

 Let the muffins cool to room temperature before removing from the pan and serving.

-Store these spelt flour muffins in an airtight container in the fridge for up to three days or freeze them for up to six months.
+Store these spelt muffins in an airtight container in the fridge for up to three days or freeze them for up to three months.

 Equipment